benory/website-personal/_news/announcement_1.md

 related_posts: false
 ---

-My article on Edward Lowinsky and the 1971 Josquin-Festival Conference has been published as part of the (open access) [2021 Troja Jahrbuch volume](https://doi.org/10.25371/troja.v2021), "Josquin-Bilder im langen 20.
+My contribution on [Edward Lowinsky and the 1971 Josquin-Festival Conference](https://journals.qucosa.de/troja/article/view/3867/3746) has been published in the [2021 Troja Jahrbuch](https://doi.org/10.25371/troja.v2021), "Josquin-Bilder im langen 20.
 Jahrhundert."